SchulzLab/JAMI/docs/index.rst

 This document describes the usage of the JAMI software.
 Source code and executables are available on `github <https://github.com/SchulzLab/JAMI>`_.

-The latest version of this document can be accessed `here <jami.readthedocs.io/en/latest/index.html>`_.

 The goal of JAMI is to infer ceRNA networks from paired gene and miRNA expression data.
 The ceRNA hypothesis proposed by Salmena et al. [Salmena2011]_ suggests that mRNA transcript are in competition over a limited pool of miRNAs they share binding sites for.
 A competing endogenous RNA is thus a mRNA that excerts regulatory control over the expression of other mRNAs (coding or non-coding genes) via draining them of repressive miRNAs.
 To quantify the regulatory effect of one gene (the modulator) over another gene (the target) via a specific miRNA, Sumazin et al. [Sumazin2011]_ proposed the use of conditional mutual information, which was implemented as part of the CUPID software [Chiu2015]_ implemented in Matlab.
 Here we present JAMI, a tool we implemented in Java with the aim of speeding up the computation of CMI to a level that permits large-scale computations of thousands of such interactions in reasonable time.